 Photographs of ancient monuments and scenes of contemporary life taken in the late nineteenth and early twentieth century by well-known photographers as well as by anonymous travelers and scholars.

-I TATTI COLLECTION
+I TATTI COLLECTION (NOW LOCATED IN MARQUAND)

 Postcard sized reproductions of Bernard Berenson’s photographic archive of Italian Renaissance painting at the Villa I Tatti in Florence.
 Photographs are organized by artist name.